 The leaders were hanged where the Collectorate Circle is now.
 Major Burton’s tomb can be seen in the British Cemetery in Nayapura.

 Maharao Shatru Sal II who succeeded Ram Singh showed no interest in matters of state and Kotah was soon in deep debt.
 The Government of India intervened and appointed an administrator who cleared the debt by 1885.
 As he was issueless he adopted a young cousin from Kotra near Bapawar (on the Baran-Khanpur Road) called Udai Singh, who on becoming the ruler in 1889 became known as Umed Singh II and ruled until 1940.
 The Royal Family moved out of the old Garh Palace into the newly constructed Umed Bhavan Palace in 1913.
 Maharao Bhim Singh II succeeded his father in 1940.
-About half of this impressive Edwardian Palace is now a Welcome Group hotel and the other half is home to the Rajmata (Queen Mother).
-At his wedding, her son Maharaj Kumar Brijraj Singh moved into the former British Residency which became known as Brijraj Bhawan: it became his permanent residence.
+About half of this impressive Edwardian Palace is now a hotel and the other half remains with the Kota Royal family.
+At his wedding, Maharaj Kumar Brijraj Singh moved into the former British Residency which became known as Brijraj Bhawan: it became his permanent residence.
 His son Ijyaraj Singh, the present Maharao of Kotah, he still resides there.

 The railway line from Bina, in present day Madhya Pradesh, was extended from Baran (east of Kota) to Kota in 1905 so that the British could bring troops into Rajputana.
 A shorter route between Mumbai and Delhi (than the one by Bhopal) was finished in 1908 and Kota became connected to both cities by a broad gauge line.
 Other lines followed so that Kota became a railway hub with good connections to most parts of India.